rintnetwork/front-end/src/content/whitepaper/index.md

 reyna implements an application protocol for message re-delivery, so as soon as both parties are online in the network, messages are exchanged and history is updated.

-### RNT Utility {#rnt-utility}
+### REY Utility {#rey-utility}

-- RNT is required by Stakeholders to select and receive push notifications.
+- REY is required by Stakeholders to select and receive push notifications.

 ### Example use-cases {#example-use-cases}

-- Stakeholder A, a casual user, wants to receive Push Notifications and pays a microtransaction in RNT to do so.
+- Stakeholder A, a casual user, wants to receive Push Notifications and pays a microtransaction in REY to do so.
 - Stakeholder B, an early adopter in Cuba, has been paying for Push Notifications, but Google’s Firebase has just been blocked in his country.
 He seamlessly changes to a diferent provider from with within reyna.
-- Stakeholder C, a Push Notification provider, wants to generate RNT, so they participate in the market to ofer their services.
+- Stakeholder C, a Push Notification provider, wants to generate REY, so they participate in the market to ofer their services.

 ## Governance {#governance}

 One major drawback in legacy social networks is the lack of influence their users possess over the networks themselves.
 They are often powerless in having a say on how the platform evolves.
 We aim to democratise this power, giving stakeholders a direct influence over all decisions within the network, including how the software is developed.

-A core part of the Reyna Network Token is giving stakeholders the ability to choose the direction that the software is developed.
+A core part of the Reyna Limited Token is giving stakeholders the ability to choose the direction that the software is developed.
 The token is used to make decisions on proposals, which can be made by any Stakeholder.
 For each decision, the token is cloned into a separate decision token.
-The amount of tokens you hold at that time becomes your voting power for that decision and it does not cost RNT to vote.
+The amount of tokens you hold at that time becomes your voting power for that decision and it does not cost REY to vote.

 Initially, key decisions will be put towards software development.
 We have already created a Github Bounty Bot, which allows us to decentralize and incentivise open source software development, by enabling anyone to create bounties for any Github Issue.
 These can then be paid to the developer upon submitting code that is successfully merged into the codebase by the Project Maintainer.